Create and edit notebooks

 Once you create a notebook, it opens in the editor.
 The newly added notebook has one executable paragraph marked with the

 sql next the delimiter to enable SQL coding.

 Press Enter and start editing your notebook right away.

-Any time you need to add more paragraphs or delete the current paragraph, just press Alt+Enter and select the required action:
+Any time you need to add more paragraphs or delete the current paragraph, just right-click to open a context menu and select the required action.

 You are not limited to adding only SQL code paragraphs.
 For example, to add any markdown code, just add

 Note, that you don't need to save your edits.
 Auto-saving is triggered by various events, for example, closing a notebook or a project, or quitting the IDE.
 Nevertheless, you can import local notebooks and save remote notebooks on your machine.

 To import a notebook, right-click any directory, note, or Zeppelin connection node in the Big Data Tools window and select from the context menu.
 Specify a path to the target .json or .zpln file.